the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-opportunities.md

 Written documents or policy for offboarding allows leaders to be aware of their options and prepare to step down on time, avoiding burnout.

 Here are a few steps that may be involved in the offboarding process:
-- Contacting the responsible member in the organisation who will help in the offboarding process
+- Contacting the responsible member of the organisation who will help in the offboarding process
 - Document any ongoing responsibilities that will be delegated to other members for continuity
 - Updating internal and external documents to communicate the change in status of offboarded members with the appropriate party
-- Revoking access to platforms and documents to ensure the safety of data and information that should remain accessible only for the active members
+- Revoking access to platforms and documents to ensure the safety of data and information that should remain accessible only the active members
 - Conducting an exit interview for the organisation to seek feedback about a member's experience and identify areas for improvement
 - Finishing paperwork required to conclude the offboarding process and create an organisational record for the future reference